itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 })
 ```

-An example of FDE sweep is illustrated in the following code.
+A FDE sweep is provided in the subsequent code example.

 ```python
 simu = pj.Simulation()